FilipeDeboni/FilipeDeboni/README.md

 - 📍 Brazil
 - 🎓 Post-graduated in Cognitive Sciences and Interaction Design
 - 🤓 studying Analysis and Development of Systems (2nd graduation)
-- 🧘 hobbies include bike, travel and games
+- 🎮 hobbies include games, bike and travel

 ## Languages and Tools